-- "Qualifying Shares" has the meaning ascribed thereto on the face page of this Prospectus. - "Qualifying Warrant Certificates" has the meaning ascribed thereto on the second page of this Prospectus. - "Qualifying Warrants" has the meaning ascribed thereto on the face page of this Prospectus. - "Regulations" has the meaning ascribed thereto under "Regulatory Framework Canada Federal Regulatory Framework". - "Resident Holder" has the meaning ascribed thereto under "Certain Canadian Income Tax Considerations Taxation of Resident Holders". - "Rohrabacher-Blumenauer Amendment" has the meaning ascribed thereto under "Regulatory Framework United States Federal Overview". - "Rohrabacher-Leahy Amendment" has the meaning ascribed thereto under "Regulatory Framework United States Federal Overview". - "Section 280E" has the meaning ascribed thereto under "Risk Factors Risks Specifically Related to the United States Regulatory System The Corporation Will Not be Able to Deduce Many Normal Business Expenses". - "Section 56 Exemption" has the meaning ascribed thereto under "Our Business History and Development University of Toronto". - "SEDAR" means the System for Electronic Document Analysis and Retrieval, accessible at www.sedar.com. - "Shareholder Lock-Up Agreements" has the meaning ascribed thereto under "Escrowed Securities and Securities Subject to Contractual Restrictions on Transfer". - "SickKids" has the meaning ascribed thereto under "Our Business Overview". - "SMGH" has the meaning ascribed thereto under "Corporate Structure Intercorporate Relationships". - "SMGH Shareholders' Agreement" has the meaning ascribed thereto under "Our Business History and Development Santa Marta Golden Hemp". - "SMGH SPA" has the meaning ascribed thereto under "Our Business History and Development Santa Marta Golden Hemp". - "SN" has the meaning ascribed thereto under "Corporate Structure Intercorporate Relationships". - "SN Share" has the meaning ascribed thereto under "Our Business Cultivation Sativa Nativa". - "SN Shareholders' Agreement" has the meaning ascribed thereto under "Our Business Cultivation Sativa Nativa". - "SN SPA" has the meaning ascribed thereto under "Our Business Cultivation Sativa Nativa". - "Special Warrant Certificates" means the certificates issued to purchasers of the Special Warrants evidencing the Special Warrants.
+"Qualifying Shares" has the meaning ascribed thereto on the face page of this Prospectus.

+"Qualifying Warrant Certificates" has the meaning ascribed thereto on the second page of this Prospectus.

+"Qualifying Warrants" has the meaning ascribed thereto on the face page of this Prospectus.

+"Regulations" has the meaning ascribed thereto under "Regulatory Framework - Canada - Federal Regulatory Framework".

+"Resident Holder" has the meaning ascribed thereto under "Certain Canadian Income Tax Considerations - Taxation of Resident Holders".

+"Second Closing" has the meaning ascribed thereto on the face pages of this Prospectus.

+"Section 56 Exemption" has the meaning ascribed thereto under "Our Business - History and Development - University of Toronto".

+"SEDAR" means the System for Electronic Document Analysis and Retrieval, accessible at www.sedar.com.

+"Shareholder Lock-Up Agreements" has the meaning ascribed thereto under "Escrowed Securities and Securities Subject to Contractual Restrictions on Transfer".

+"SickKids" has the meaning ascribed thereto under "Our Business - Overview".

+"SMGH" has the meaning ascribed thereto under "Corporate Structure - Intercorporate Relationships".

+"SMGH Shareholders' Agreement" has the meaning ascribed thereto under "Our Business - History and Development - Santa Marta Golden Hemp".

+"SMGH SPA" has the meaning ascribed thereto under "Our Business - History and Development - Santa Marta Golden Hemp".

+"SN" has the meaning ascribed thereto under "Corporate Structure - Intercorporate Relationships".

+"SN Share" has the meaning ascribed thereto under "Our Business - Cultivation - Sativa Nativa".

+"SN Shareholders' Agreement" has the meaning ascribed thereto under "Our Business - Cultivation - Sativa Nativa".

+"SN SPA" has the meaning ascribed thereto under "Our Business - Cultivation - Sativa Nativa".

+"Special Warrant Certificates" means the certificates issued to purchasers of the Special Warrants evidencing the Special Warrants.